SPJDevOps/vardr-images/fastapi/README.md

 ## 🎯 Purpose

 A production‑grade, framework‑focused hardened image for FastAPI.
-Beyond a generic “distroless” base, it ships secure defaults, certificate handling, and runtime tuning purpose‑built for FastAPI.
+Beyond a generic "distroless" base, it ships secure defaults, certificate handling, and runtime tuning purpose‑built for FastAPI.

 - Security: Distroless (3.12) or slim (3.13), non‑root, read‑only compatible
 - Ease of use: Mount `/certs` for custom CAs; no rebuilds